SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 ----------

-## The Mathematics of the Simulation
+## Mathematical Framework of the Simulation

 The TQE framework is built upon a quantitative model designed to simulate the emergence of stable physical laws from a pre-law quantum state.
 The core of the simulation is described by a set of mathematical equations and operational definitions that govern how Energy (E) and Information (I) interact to determine a universe's fate.